 - Sprouts

 - Pine bark extract

 - Medicinal mushrooms

 - Decaf green tea

+- Turmeric/curcumin

-- Turmeric/curcumin - Berberine and quercetin
+• Berberine and quercetin

-And I absolutely recommend if your pet has been diagnosed with mast cell tumors that you never vaccinate again.
+If your pet has been diagnosed with mast cell tumors, it's best that you never vaccinate again.
 Additional vaccines can prompt a massive inflammatory response that can spur on additional mast cell tumors.
-From this point forward, if you have a dog or cat diagnosed with mast cell tumors, I recommend that you titer.
+From this point forward, if you have a dog or cat diagnosed with mast cell tumors, opt to do a titer instead.